Chart Color Schemes

 The level of residential development activity in Peterborough - Mount Remarkable is very low in comparison to the average area assessed nationally by AreaSearch

 The estimated population per dwelling approval is 812 people, indicating a quiet, low activity development environment.
-With population expected to remain stable or decline, Peterborough - Mount Remarkable should see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Peterborough - Mount Remarkable should see reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development